xperseguers/TYPO3.docs.rst-primer/Documentation/Index.rst

     next term
         Description.

+and is rendered as:

+term (up to a line of text)
+    Definition of the term, which must be indented

+    and can even consist of multiple paragraphs

+next term
+    Description.

 Note that the term cannot have more than one line of text.

 Quoted paragraphs are created by just indenting them more than the surrounding paragraphs.

-Line blocks are a way of preserving line breaks:
+Line blocks are a way of preserving line breaks.
+The following code:

 .. code-block:: restructuredtext